Xinyue-Sheng/Xinyue-Sheng.github.io/_pages/about.md

   - /about.html
 ---

-legally known as 盛欣悦 (Xinyue Sheng)

 Hi!
 I’m a senior pursuing B.S. in Data Science and Mathematics (Double Major) at New York University Shanghai and New York University.
-I’m fortunate to work in DIRLab with [Prof. Qiaoyu Tan](https://qiaoyu-tan.github.io/) on Robustness of GraphLLMs.
+I was fortunate to work in DIRLab with [Prof. Qiaoyu Tan](https://qiaoyu-tan.github.io/) on GraphLLMs.

 Currently, I am working on multimodal personalized generation under the supervision of [Prof. Qiaoyu Tan](https://qiaoyu-tan.github.io/) and Prof. [Hongyi Wen](https://whongyi.github.io).